vector-of-bool/bpt/docs/err/unknown-usage.rst

 contains the ``using`` library.
 If the ``using`` keyword appears within a dependency declaration, that ``using`` must specify a library that belongs to the package that is identified by the dependency.
-If a ``using`` does not correspond to a known library, ``dds`` will not be able to resolve the usage requirements, and will generate an error.
+If a ``using`` does not correspond to a known library, ``bpt`` will not be able to resolve the usage requirements, and will generate an error.

 To fix this issue, ensure that you have correctly spelled the library identifier